milio-davis/milio-davis/README.md

 - 👋 Hi, I’m @milio-davis
-- 👀 I’m interested in fullstack programming
+- 👀 I’m interested in Fullstack and Android programming
-- 🌱 I’m currently working with: Javascript, Node.js, Express.js
+- 🌱 I’m currently working with: Javascript, Node.js, Kotlin
-- 🌱 I’m looking forward to learning and mastering: Javascript, Node.js, React.js, Python
 - 📫 How to reach me: emilianograniero@gmail.com

 <!---